perceptr/github_analyzer/README.md

 # github_analyzer
-A program to find top 100 most active committers pf an organisation!
+A program to find top 100 most active committers of an organisation!